 Eating garlic on a regular basis can protect you against certain forms of cancer, especially colon cancer.
 According to the US National Cancer Institute (NCI), research studies in China revealed that garlic consumption along with onions and chives is related to lowering the risk of esophageal and stomach cancers (8).

-Garlic can limit the growth of harmful bacteria in your system and keep the immune levels healthy.
-It helps to fight away infections, including cold and flu (9).
+Garlic can limit the growth of harmful bacteria in your system and keep the immune system healthy.
+It helps to fight away infections, including cold and flu (9)

 Allicin present in garlic has anti-fungal properties, which treat various vaginal yeast infections such as chronic candidiasis and yeast hypersensitivity syndrome (10).